 As you might know, Magento 1 only provides several basic e-commerce features.
 To enhance the performance or acquire more advanced functions, the easiest solution for the store owners is to use third-party providers’ extensions.

 On the contrary, Magento 2 owns a wide range of modern and progressive features by default.

 Some functions are not available in Magento 1 but are ready for Magento 2 without installing any module.

 Owing to that, you should find out more about the platform your site is about to upgrade to, so you can save your time searching for unnecessary extensions.

-For all of the reasons above, you should thoroughly review your existing list of Magento 1 extensions, figuring out which one is dispensable to your store and which one should be disposed of, before seeking the replacements for Magento 2.
+For all of the reasons above, you should thoroughly review your existing list of Magento 1 extensions, figuring out which one is dispensable to your store and which one should be disposed of, before seeking the replacements Magento 2.

 5 SECRETS TO PICK THE BEST MODULES WHEN MIGRATING TO MAGENTO 2

 You had better consider different factors – extension quality, support and refund policies, and its price simultaneously.
-The quote “You get what you pay for” is not right all the time but in most of the cases.
+The quote “You get what you pay for” is not right all the time but in most cases.

 Magento 2 brings about unique features that far outweigh the previous Magento version.
 Thus, migrating to Magento 2 is fundamental for existing Magento stores.
 Before starting that process, you should go through our mentioned tips to choose the new site’s right extensions.